lukevella/rallly/CONTRIBUTING.md

 ## Documentation

-To contribute documentation please check this [contributing guide](https://support.rallly.co/contribute/documentation) which contains all the information you need to get started.
+To contribute documentation please check out the [contributing guide](https://support.rallly.co/contribute/documentation) which contains all the information you need to get started.

 ## Code of Conduct 👮‍♀️